-Two Big, Common Mistakes Made With Rabies Vaccine
+2 Big, Common Mistakes Made with Rabies Vaccine

-Since rabies is so deadly and the fact that infected pets must be euthanized, I recommend vaccinating your pet appropriately with rabies vaccine.
+Since rabies is so deadly and the fact that infected pets must be euthanized, you must have your pet vaccinated appropriately with rabies vaccine.
 However, many veterinarians make these mistakes that can greatly increase your pet's risk of side effects.

-Analysis by Dr. Karen Shaw Becker
+Reviewed by Dr. Becker